dcreutz/SQM-Data-Retriever/README.md

 Note that this script must be run as the same server user as the web server runs as or after running it, the cache must be manually set to be readable and writeable by the web user.

 Optionally, a cron job can be configured to periodically update the cache.

-## Configuration options

-config.php specifies how the backend should operate.
-See the comments in config.php for explanations of the options available and to change the directory locations of the data, cache, images, etc.

 ## Data collection